 Permaculture Design Course (PDC) – Farm and Homestead Design

-Earn your permaculture certification during this 12 or 14 day permaculture design course that integrates real-world design, and homestead skill building.
+Earn your permaculture certification during this 12 day permaculture design course that integrates real-world design, and homestead skill building.

 We’ve worked with Jennifer Albanese & Cliff Davis for a number of years now and found them refreshingly high on integrity and low on bravado, qualities that we at Regrarians just love in people.
 They are above all else great at the work that they do and truly walk their talk, whether it be hosting cutting edge events or a real Permaculture Design Course (PDC) or in helping people develop their own dreams on a range of different sites in their region.
 Whenever we think of PDC’s or other workshops in the ‘south east’ we think straight away of Jen & Cliff! – Darren Doherty, Regrarians